 5. Teach buyers to focus on depth, not width.

-At the end of the day, the proof is in the purchase. madison/miles has many clients that are package customers.
+At the end of the day, the proof is in the purchase. madison/miles digital agency has many clients that are package customers.
 One such client is in the security industry and used to run just print ads in a lot of magazines and had a pretty wide reach and good results.
 Now, he buys an annual package that include a convention show brochure; email blasts sent out with us; advertorials, ride-a-longs in our magazine and of course the traditional print ad that we initial started our discussion with.

 He recently told me that he has eliminated almost his entire marketing budget with other companies and moved the money over to us.
 He said that having a heavier concentration with one source has increased his sales over previous years, when he was dabbling sporadically in several different areas.
 Sometimes, having the widest possible audience isn’t what matters most.
 Targeting the perfect audience for your product is.